 But that's not our God, this far-off, unpredictable deity.
-We believe in a Trinitarian God-the Father who loves us, the Son who extends His grace to us, and the Holy Spirit whose fellowship is our present experience.
+We believe in a Trinitarian God-the Father who loves us, the Son who extends His grace to us, and the Holy Spirit whose fellowship can be our present experience.
 We believe in a personal God who right now is with us and is making Himself known to us.

-- 4. We don't believe in a God who has favorite children, but in a Trinitarian God who gives Himself fully to all who come to Him through His Son, Jesus the Christ.
-Notice the last word of our benediction, "May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all."
+4. We don't believe in a God who has favorite children, but in a Trinitarian God who gives Himself fully to all who come to Him through His Son, Jesus the Christ.

+Notice the last word of the benediction, "May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all."
 Think of who Paul has in mind when he used that word "all."
 This is not a teacher's pet church.
 They've had cliques.
-They've had a man living in sexual sin.
+They've had a man living in flagrant sexual sin.
 They've had people suing each other in the civil courts.
 They've had people spreading slanderous rumors about Paul.
 And Paul confronted all those issues head on in these two letters.

-But now as he finishes, by using this one little word he makes it perfectly clear that we don't believe in a God who has favorite children and others who've blown it too many times and are now sort of second class.
-No. We believe in a Trinitarian God who gives Himself fully to all who come to Him through His Son, Jesus the Christ. - 5.
-We believe in a Trinitarian God whose presence in our lives changes the way we look at problems and problem people.
+But now as he finishes, he uses one little word to make it perfectly clear that we don't believe in a God who has favorite children and others who've blown it too many times and are now sort of second class.
+No. We believe in a Trinitarian God who gives Himself fully to all who come to Him through His Son, Jesus the Christ.
+Be with you all.

+5. We believe in a Trinitarian God whose presence in our lives changes the way we look at problems and problem people.
 Paul never gave up on people, I mean, difficult people.
 Five letters, three visits, countless tears.
 What kept him going with these challenging Corinthians?
 This did.
-When you have the concept of God that Paul had, it changes the way you look at problems and problem people.
+When you know God the way Paul did, it changes the way you look at problems and problem people.

-You see, we believe in a Triune God who didn't stay isolated from our problems up in heaven, but took action.
-God the Father sent His Son on a mission to earth to rescue a group of rebels, and He died for them, and conquered death for them, and then sent the Holy Spirit to finish the work in them.
+Friends, we believe in a Triune God who didn't stay isolated from our problems up in heaven, but took action.
+God the Father sent His only Son on a mission to earth to rescue rebels.
+And His Son died for them, and conquered death for them, and then sent the Holy Spirit to finish the work in them.

 It changes everything, doesn't it?
-How could throw in the towel on the very people in which the Triune God is working?
+How could we ever throw in the towel on the very people in which the Triune God is working?

 And on a practical note, I love what Paul does to end this letter.
-He refused to let the focus stay on the Corinthians or on himself, but put it right on the Triune God.
-Sure, the Corinthians had problems, so he focused on those problems for two epistles.
+He refused to let the focus stay on the Corinthians, or on himself, but put it right on God, the Triune God.
+Sure, the Corinthians had problems, which he addressed for two epistles.
 And sure, he had to defend himself or some would discredit the gospel.
-But Paul makes sure that when it's all said and done, every eye is looking where every eye should be looking, to the Triune God.
+But Paul makes sure that when it's all said and done, every eye is looking where every eye should be looking.
+To the Triune God.

 6. We believe in a Trinitarian God who has given us everything we need for doing everything He desires.
 I'm not exaggerating.
 I'll say it again.
 Everything we need, for everything He desires.
 We have it.
 And we have it, not because of some innate potential, but because He has given it to us.
 But it's not just "it" as if it's something external to Himself.
-He has given Himself to us.
+He has given us Himself.
 That's why we can now do everything He desires of us.
 We have divine resources, Trinitarian blessings.